 The Hoover Institution at Stanford University is seeking qualified candidates for the full-time position of Building Manager.
-The ideal candidate will have experience in facilities management, a great attitude, a commitment to teamwork, a customer service mindset and exude a professional demeanor at all times.
+The ideal candidate will have experience in facilities management, a commitment to teamwork, a customer service mindset and exude a professional demeanor at all times.

 A cover letter and resume are required for full consideration.